sunng87/handlebars-rust/README.md

 You can find a real example for template inheritance in `examples/partials.rs`, and templates used by this file.

+From 0.21 we support Handlebars 4.0 partial syntax with crate feature `partial4`.
+Original partial syntax via `block`, `partial` helpers are still support at the moment.
+But no doubt `partial4` will become default in future releases.
+There is no rust code difference between the syntax, just template change.
+Examples can be find in `examples/partials.rs`.

 ### Limitations

 * This implementation is **not fully compatible** with the original